raphaelsulzer/compod/README.md

 ### COMPOSE

 COMPOSE is an extension for COMPOD that implements some routines for Surface Extraction in C++.
 Those are:
-- a fast inside/outside labelling of the cells of the arrangement cells based on sampling points in a reference mesh.
+- a fast interior / exterior labelling of the arrangement cells based on interior point tests using a reference mesh.
-- a simplification of the surface extracted from COMPOD based on a Constrained Delaunay Triangulation of the corner vertices of each planar region of the surface mesh.
+- a simplification of the extracted surface mesh based on a Constrained Delaunay Triangulation of the corner vertices of each planar region.

 To install COMPOSE you need to follow the steps below: